open-rsx/rsb-manual/troubleshooting.rst

   #. :ref:`Configuration`

-     Starting with version 0.7, |project| uses a :term:`transport` that implements a :ref:`custom TPC-based protocol
+     Starting with version 0.7, |project| uses a :term:`transport` that implements a :ref:`custom TCP-based protocol
      <specification-socket>` to facilitate the easy use of the
      framework without dependencies on 3rd party libraries.
 In order to restore the previous behavior of using the :term:`Spread`